AlexVery/Doxa-Divine-Quest/README.md

 </div>

 The levels based on history and mythology try to balance the educational value and enjoyability of the game.
-In the start and during the level there are texts to explain the context and help players understand the setting (*Figure 22*).
+In the start and during these levels there are texts explaining the context and helping players understand the setting (*Figure 22*).
 After enjoying the beatiful game named [Pentiment](https://www.playstation.com/en-gr/games/pentiment/) which features gorgeous game design and clever use of book animations, I thought I could incorporate a dictionary like book where players could seek important terms.
 These include significant historical figures, settings or deities.
 The searchable tearms are unterlined (*Figure 22*) and when clicked upon trigger a search on the dict-like book (*Figure 23*).

 <div align="center">